codeforbtv/expunge-vt/README.md

 [<img src="https://uploads-ssl.webflow.com/5f4f5872323e026126988212/5f56321f2220c927ad18423e_ChromeWebStore_BadgeWBorder_v2_496x150.png" width=300/>](https://chrome.google.com/webstore/detail/expungevt/kkooclhchngcejjphmbafbkkpnaimadn)

-This project works through a chrome extension that reads an HTML docket sheet from [VT Courts Online](https://secure.vermont.gov/vtcdas/user) that provides key data a defendant's case.
-One or more cleaned samples of an HTML docket can be found in the "sampleDocketHTML" folder.
-When the project is complete, the extension will use the data parsed from the HTML to print petitions for expungement ready for filing.
+Printable petitions are generated using an extension for the Chrome browser.

+The extension essentially reads and (temporarily remembers) info as an attorney browses through case records.
+This information is automatically inserted into the specified petitions and a printable webpage is generated.
+The attorney can correct common data errors, insert petitioner names/dates/etc, and print petitions for submission to the state's attorneys.

+Petitions are separated by county, and (optionally) by docket or case, making it easier to submit petitions in the format preferred by each county.

 ## What does it do?

 - **It does** generate petitions 50-80% faster than doing them by hand.
-- **It does** parse criminal dockets for the info needed for expungement/sealing petitions.
+- **It does** parse criminal dockets for all available info.
 - **It does** collect data from multiple cases across multiple counties.
-- **It does** automatically generate petitions that an attorney can edit and print.
+- **It does** generate petitions that can be edited and printed.
 - **It does** highlight some useful case info (misdemeanors, dismissals, fees, etc).

 But equally important are the things it **does not** do: